dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

 This command will add the application to CIAM

-ROLE refers to the role defined in PowerFlex, CIAM_CLIENT_ID is the ID issued by CIAM, IDP_CLIENT_ID is the client ID from Azure/Keycloak/Okta, METADATA represents the metadata URL of the Azure/Keycloak/Okta application, and SERVICE_ID_IDP denotes the service ID of the identity provider.
+ROLE refers to the role assigned to all tokens exchanged for a specific Identity Provider (IdP) and Application ID, enabling access to the PowerFlex APIs.
+CIAM_CLIENT_ID is the client ID issued by the CIAM system.
+IDP_CLIENT_ID represents the client ID configured in the identity provider (Azure, Keycloak, or Okta).
+METADATA denotes the metadata URL of the corresponding Azure, Keycloak, or Okta application.
+SERVICE_ID_IDP identifies the service ID associated with the configured identity provider.

 ``` bash
 curl -kLvv --request POST \